Blueman3612/Space-Math/TIMEBACK_IMPLEMENTATION.md

 - Correct/total questions
 - Time spent (active time only)
 - Stars earned
-- Activity ID and name
+- Metadata: CQPM, multiplier, idle time, etc.

 This data is sent to `PlaycademySdk.timeback.record_progress()` and appears in the Playcademy dashboard for analytics.
-Additional metrics (CQPM, multipliers, idle time) are logged locally but not sent to avoid API compatibility issues.

 ## Notes

 - Minimum session duration (5 seconds) prevents trivial sessions from awarding XP
 - Session tracking is independent of the game's paused timer
 - Idle time detection starts after the configurable threshold (10 seconds)
-- All multipliers are clamped between min (0.5x) and max (5.0x)
+- All CQPM multipliers are clamped between min (0.1x) and max (4.0x)
+- Star-based gating only applies to normal levels, NOT drill mode
+- Star gating encourages players to progress to new content rather than farm mastered levels
 - The system gracefully handles missing SDK or network issues